yuntaowu2000/CPEN321-Quizzical/README.md

 -   Push notification
     -   email when account created
-    -   mobile notification when quiz, leaderboard updated
+    -   mobile notification leaderboard updated

 -   Complex logic
     -   The EXP for the teacher is calculated as follows: